preset-io/allstars/README.md

 ## Served as a virtual database

-Something that's novel about Estrella is the idea of exposing this semantic layer primarily as a virtual database.
+Something that's novel about SQL All ⭐ Stars is the idea of exposing this semantic layer primarily as a virtual database.
 This shows as one very large table exposing essentially all of the columns in your semantic layer.
-While you run very simple SQL against that large table, Estrella transpiles this query into a more complex query against the underlying physical schema.
-On top of this large table, Estrella exposes a set of metadata tables with all the semantics (metrics, dimensions, hierarchies, ...)
+While you run very simple SQL against that large table, SQL All ⭐ Stars transpiles this query into a more complex query against the underlying physical schema.
+On top of this large table, SQL All ⭐ Stars exposes a set of metadata tables with all the semantics (metrics, dimensions, hierarchies, ...)